Super Stay: Weekend Staycation at Summit Hotels Magnolia

 Team members were accommodated in both its Super King rooms boasting of a Super King-size bed and Super Twin Rooms with two Twin-Size Beds to enable them to get a feel of both, all of which boasted high quality bed linens and duvet covers, chiropractic/hypo-allergenic pillows, premium bath toiletries in Hot & Cold Super Shower, hair dryer, vanity mirror, complimentary coffee/tea making facility, mini chiller, 42-inch flat screen TV complete with HDMI, USB ports and Premium Cable Channels, RFID proximity card and locking system, in-room safe, individually controlled air conditioning units, smoke alarm, easily accessible power outlets, optimal reading lights, and open plan wardrobe.

-Its four suites (Nostalgic, Fabulous, Magical and Divine) offer a theme for discriminating guests best suited to their taste.
+Its eight suites offer a theme for (Nostalgic, Fabulous, Magical and Divine) for discriminating guests best suited to their taste.
 Amenities for Suite Rooms include Bath Tub, Living Area, Dining Area, Powder Room and a Speaker System.

 For guests looking for more spacious alternatives than what the Super Twin or Super King rooms have to offer, Summit Magnolia also has Super Family rooms for guests traveling with their children as well as a “No Frills King/Twin” beds for those traveling on a budget.
 All tariffs are inclusive of a sumptuous breakfast at The Clubhouse on the ground floor of Robinsons Magnolia, just off to your left as you exit Summit Magnolia.